otmanealami/Tower_Graph_Analysis/README.md

 1. The authors processed this data to create two main files:
 1. Home_Work.csv: Each row contains both home and work locations of a particular person.
 Home and work locations are just approximate, as they correspond to the location of the closest cell phone tower to which the person connects.
-2. Communities.csv: The authors of [1] created a network from the Home_Work.csv dataset and then applied community detection algorithms and discovered that the network can be divided into six different communities or sub-networks.
+2. Communities.csv: A network was created previously in litterature, from the Home_Work.csv dataset and by applying community detection algorithms.The network can be divided into six different communities or sub-networks.
 This file contains the communities, where each cell phone tower contains a label of the community it belongs to.

 ## Overview